San Diego

 Contact a banker

-San Diego’s overall vacancy rate is low, but vacancies at Class B and C properties are especially low.
-Though up slightly year over year, vacancies remained at just 2.5% in the fourth quarter of 2024, according to Moody’s.
-Vacancies at higher-end Class A properties were 6.6%.
+San Diego’s overall vacancy rate is low, but the rate at Class B and C properties is even lower: 3.3% in the first quarter of 2026, compared with 6.4% at Class A properties, according to Moody’s.

 “The tight supply at workforce and affordable housing properties shows they tend to see very durable demand from renters,” said Matthew Krasinski, Senior Regional Sales Manager with Chase.

-Class B and C properties also recorded year-over-year rent growth of 2.6%, according to Moody’s.
+Class B and C properties also recorded a 1.9% decline in average asking rent in 2025, compared with a 2.7% decline at Class A properties, according to Moody’s.

 Interest rate uncertainty

-With operational costs on the rise, consider creating a liquidity management plan.
+With operating costs on the rise, consider creating a liquidity management plan.
 Even cash reserves required for operations can earn interest.
-Meanwhile, choosing fast, frictionless payment methods that get revenue to an investor’s account faster, or extending payment terms with vendors, can improve cash positioning.
+Choosing fast, frictionless payment methods to collect revenue faster and establishing longer payment terms with vendors can improve cash positioning.

 Already have a liquidity management plan?
 It’s smart to review your plan as your business and market conditions evolve to make sure it’s still meeting your needs.